NOAA-NWRFC/nwsrfs-hydro-models/README.md

 # NWRFC Operational hydrology models

 ## Overview
-The National Weather Service River Forecasting System (NWRFS) operational hydrologic modeling suite including Sacramento Soil Moisture Accounting (SAC-SMA), Snow-17, Lagk, and ConsUse ([link](https://www.weather.gov/owp/oh_hrl_nwsrfs_users_manual_htm_xrfsdocpdf)).
-This repo contains the original code written in FORTRAN, rather than the equivalent Java code writen for River Forecast Center (RFC) Community Hydrologic Prediction System (CHPS).
+The Northwest River Forecast Center (NWRFC) utilizes the National Weather Service River Forecasting System (NWSRFS) to provide timely information related to flooding, water supply, drought, recreation, navigation, and environmental flows.
+Originally developed in the late 1970s, NWSRFS remains a core component of the NWS Community Hydrologic Prediction System (CHPS).
+The system includes a suite of models that simulate soil moisture, snow accumulation and melt, flow routing, channel loss, and consumptive water use.
+For additional details on each model, see [link](https://www.weather.gov/owp/oh_hrl_nwsrfs_users_manual_htm_xrfsdocpdf) .

+To support hydrologic model calibration and development, NWRFC has created FORTRAN 90 wrappers that execute the original NWSRFS source code.
+This repository contains the original FORTRAN code (as opposed to the Java-based implementation used in CHPS).
+The wrapped suite of models includes SAC-SMA, SNOW17, LAGK, CHANLOSS, and CONS_USE.

-The Northwest River Forecast Center (NWRFC), has written FORTRAN 90 wrappers to interact with the original NWRFS FORTRAN code to perform automated parameter optimization for model calibration.
-Included in this repo are Python and R packages which can compile and inteact with the FORTRAN NWRFS code, for the benefit of coupling the hydrologic models with modern optimization packages for model calibration and evaluation.
+Also included in this repository are Python and R packages that compile and interact with the FORTRAN 90 wrappers.
+These tools are intended to facilitate coupling the hydrologic models with modern optimization packages, supporting model calibration and evaluation.

 ## Installation